PyrokinesisStudio/OSC-Knobs/README.md

 # OSC-Knobs

-C++ JUCE source code for Four OSC Knobs.
-An Android app for controlling music applications over the network using Open Sound Control capable programs.
+C++ JUCE source code demonstrating a simple Open Sound Control client as an Android app with four knobs for controlling music applications over the network using Open Sound Control capable programs.